 The Teaching for Learning Network

-One of the projects I have worked on is the Teaching for Learning Network.
+The Teaching for Learning Network was funded by the Cambridge-MIT Institute (CMI) to carry out educational research and e-learning development in a range of disciplinary settings.
+I worked as a research assistant on the project, based in the Department of Plant Sciences.
 I have put together a browser containing all the publications from the project; you can access it here.
 This includes papers presented at a range of conferences, and bundles of resources setting out the methodologies and approaches the project used.
 It includes links to the full documents, and information about how to cite each resource if you would like to refer to them in your own work.